Rwothoromo/llm_eng/README.md

 ## Notes:
 - Summarization is one of the most common AI use-cases.
 - OpenAI is a frontier model
+- Perplexity is a search engine powered by AI.
 - The thre dimensions of LLM Engineering are Models, Tools and Techniques.
     - Models
         - open source e.g. Llama, Mixtral, Qwen, Gemma, Phi
-        - closed e.g. GPT, Claude, Gemini, Command R, Perplexity paid modals
+        - closed e.g. GPT, Claude, Gemini, Command R+, Perplexity paid modals
         - multi-modal
         - Architecture
         - Selecting